Wingfield, Suffolk: Later Years of the Wingfield Family

 The son of John de la Pole and Elizabeth of York was John de la Pole, Earl of Lincoln.
 He was King Richard's heir and attempted to claim the English throne.
 His brother, Edmund de la Pole, 3rd Duke of Suffolk, followed him and was therefore imprisoned by his rival, King Henry VII.
 The dukedom was surrendered in 1493.
 Michel de Montaigne, in his Essays, criticised Henry VII for stating in his will for Suffolk to be executed after his own death, thinking that making his son do what he couldn't do, was an act of cowardice.
 After Henry VII's death, Henry VIII adhered to his father's will and Suffolk was beheaded, without trial, with the King then confiscating the castle and De La Pole estates for himself.
 But that wasn't the end for the Wingfield family.
-A year after Suffolk's death, another member of the Wingfield family, Charles Brandon was made Duke of Suffolk and the previously confiscated estates, including Wingfield Castle, reverted back to the family.
+A year after Suffolk's death, another member of the Wingfield family, Charles Brandon was made Duke of Suffolk and the previously confiscated estates, including Wingfield Castle, reverted to the family.

 Around 1520, at the time of the Field of the Cloth of Gold, the Wingfields, whose family motto was "Posse Nolle Nobile" (To have the power without the wish is noble) were in a powerful position with three members of the family being politically influential: Charles Brandon was Duke of Suffolk and married to the King's sister Mary Tudor; Sir Richard Wingfield was the English Ambassador to France; Thomas Wolsey was Cardinal and Lord Chancellor of England.